QUOTES-Queen Elizabeth's death: Reaction from world leaders | Politics

 “Though Trinidad and Tobago gained its Independence and later became a Republic, this country recognizes the lasting legacy of Her Majesty."
 NIGERIAN PRESIDENT MUHAMMADU BUHARI

 "The story of modern Nigeria will never be complete without a chapter on Queen Elizabeth ll, a towering global personality and an outstanding leader.
 She dedicated her life to making her nation, the Commonwealth and the entire world a better place."
-(Compiled by Alison Williams and Deepa Babington)
+(Compiled by Alison Williams, Deepa Babington and Lincoln Feast)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)